10XGenomics/vartrix/README.md

 to decompress it.
 This will produce a new directory containing the executable binary.

 ## Compiling from source
 VarTrix is a standard Rust executable project, that works with stable Rust >=1.13.
+Building from source requires that clang and clang developer libraries are installed on your system.
+See [here](https://rust-lang.github.io/rust-bindgen/requirements.html) for details.

 If you need to compile from source, [install Rust](https://www.rust-lang.org/en-US/install.html), then type `cargo build --release` from within the directory containing the VarTrix source code.
 The executable will appear at `target/release/vartrix`.
 As usual it's important to use a release build to get good performance.